xuthus83/pigallery2/MANPAGE.md

   Server-Media-Video-transcoding-fps                 (default: 25)
   Server-Media-Video-transcoding-codec               (default: 'libx264')
   Server-Media-Video-transcoding-format              (default: 'mp4')
+  Server-Media-Video-transcoding-crf                Constant Rate Factor.
+The range of the CRF scale is 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible. (default: 23)
+  Server-Media-Video-transcoding-preset             A preset is a collection of options that will provide a certain encoding speed to compression ratio (default: 'medium')
-  Server-Media-Photo-Converting-onTheFly            Converts photos on the fly, when they are requested. (default: true) Server-Media-Photo-Converting-resolution           (default: 1080) Server-Media-Thumbnail-qualityPriority            if true, photos will have better quality. (default: true)
+  Server-Media-Video-transcoding-customOptions      It will be sent to ffmpeg as it is, as custom options. (default: []) Server-Media-Photo-Converting-onTheFly            Converts photos on the fly, when they are requested. (default: true) Server-Media-Photo-Converting-resolution           (default: 1080) Server-Media-Thumbnail-qualityPriority            if true, photos will have better quality. (default: true)